IronPeak/TicTacToe/docs/AdministratorManual.md

 # Administration Manual

 ## Introduction
 The TicTacToe game is developed by Team Goomba.
 This manual is intended for system administrators.
-The administrators should have basic understanding of Java, Heroku as well as test driven development.
+The administrators should have basic understanding of Java, Gradle, Travis Heroku as well as test driven development.

 ## Requirements
 The software required to manage this project are as follows: